nikbearbrown/Humanitarians_AI/Projects/Coops/AbhinavManoj_Pandey/Final_Report.md

 ## Conclusion

-This project with Humanitarians AI × Stellis Labs provided valuable experience in developing cutting-edge AI assistant systems with real-world applications.
+This co-op experience with Humanitarians AI × Stellis Labs provided valuable experience in developing cutting-edge AI assistant systems with real-world applications.
 The projects undertaken represent significant advancements in agent architecture, simulation capabilities, and research infrastructure.

 The skills gained and lessons learned throughout this project have not only contributed to the organization's mission but have also provided a solid foundation for future professional growth in the AI field.